brianscherner/fly-fishing-journal/capstone-proposal.md

 * Webpack

-* Redux
+* Firebase

-* Jest
+* Firestore

 #### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

 In order of importance:

-1. Save trip information to database.
-The user should be able to store all of the information that they log for their trips so that they can access it later.

-2. Import this app to a mobile application.
+1. Import this app to a mobile application.
 The docs on Ionic Framework make this sound like a fairly simple task.

-3. Use weather API data to display the weather conditions for a past trip, and/or the forecast for an upcoming trip.
+2. Use weather API data to display the weather conditions for a past trip, and/or the forecast for an upcoming trip.
 When the user logs a past trip, they should be able to include the weather conditions from that trip.
 They should be able to do the same for a future trip, although this may not be possible if the trip is scheduled far in advance.

 #### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-1. Plan to use NoSQL and Firebase to save the users data for their past/future trips.

-2. Will use Ionic Framework to port the app over to a mobile application.
+1. Will use Ionic Framework to port the app over to a mobile application.

-3. Will use OpenWeatherMap API to display weather conditions for past and future trips.
+2. Will use OpenWeatherMap API to display weather conditions for past and future trips.

 #### Is there anything else you'd like your instructor to know?